-The Law School accepts applications from students who desire to transfer from other ABAaccredited law schools.
+The Law School accepts applications from students who desire to transfer from other ABA-accredited law schools.
 A transfer applicant must have attended an ABA-accredited law school for the equivalent of two or more semesters as a full-time student.
 The maximum number of hours that will transfer to the Law School is thirty semester hours.
 Acceptance of transfer students is limited by the overall enrollment capacity of the Law School, and few have been admitted in most years.
 The admission process for a transfer student is very competitive.
 To be eligible for transfer, the student must be in good standing at the law school he or she last attended, have at least a graduation average in grades for all law school work undertaken, and be capable of performing high-quality law school work.
-Generally, successful transfer applicants represent students who have a grade point average in the top twentieth percentile of their class at a comparable law school.
-As is the case for new applicants, the transfer applicant's undergraduate GPA and LSAT score also are taken into consideration.
+The applicant's law school grade point average and class rank are taken into consideration during the admissions process, as well as the undergraduate GPA and LSAT score.